i-am-tom/i-am-tom.github.io/_posts/2017-07-10-fantas-eel-and-specification-19.md

 ---
 layout: post
-title: "Fantas, Eel, and Specification 19: Semigroupoid + Category"
+title: "Fantas, Eel, and Specification 19: Semigroupoid and Category"
 description: The True Zen of Fantasy Land
 ---